-If any of the equipment is not working properly, students are to report this to any faculty member.
+If any of the equipment is not working properly, students are to report this to the reception desk.
 Any item found to malfunction due to abuse or misuse will be removed from the lounge and not replaced.

-Cleaning of the refrigerators in the lounge is the responsibility of the students who utilize them.
-Refrigerators are to be kept clean.
+Refrigerators must be kept clean, and cleaning of the refrigerators in the lounge is the responsibility of the students who utilize them.
 At the completion of each quarter, students are to clean out the refrigerators of any unwanted food items.
 If the refrigerators are not cleaned by the end of the quarter, KPSAHS will dispose of all contents without notification.